poseidon2022/EBSBP-Using-GNNs/Embedding/README.md

 - Generate XFG diagrams (if visualization is enabled) in `_test_data/xfg_visual/`.
 - Train the Skip-Gram model and save it as `skipgram_model.pt`.
 - Save the embedding map as `embedding_map.pickle`.
+- Error log would be saved in your data path with the name `failed_files.txt`

+**NB**: A fault in file processing would take that file out of considerations.
+Occurrence of such errors are expected to drop with further refinement of the `Embedding` class

 ### Use the Embeddings